synopkg/synopkg/.github/README.md

 ### Sponsors

-Huge thanks to these wonderful people, who sponsor me on GitHub, their support helps cover the costs required to keep Web-Scan and my other projects free for everyone.
+Huge thanks to these wonderful people, who sponsor me on GitHub, their support helps cover the costs required to keep Synopkg and my other projects free for everyone.
 Consider joining them, by [sponsoring me on GitHub](https://github.com/sponsors/khulnasoft) if you're able.